UAE Employer of Record

 If an employee resigns due to illness before using their first 45 days of sick leave, they are entitled to compensation for the unused portion of that sick leave.

-Health insurance in the UAE is legally required for everyone, although employer requirements differ by location.
+Medical care coverage in the UAE is legally required for everyone, although employer requirements differ by location.

 In some emirates, employers are required to provide health insurance for all employees and to pay for it in full.
 While they may not be obligated to cover dependents, they are encouraged to do so.